Innovation is delivering benefits to the environment and the community.

 Parkes Shire Council strives to be a leader in sustainability by developing initiatives and implementing measures into our operations that aim to reduce our carbon footprint and impact on the environment.

-Council created an Engineering Sustainability Officer position in early 2013 to manage environmental and sustainability projects within the community while providing high level expertise and advice to project engineers and construction crews in regard to environment protection and remediation during infrastructure projects.
+Council created an Environmental and Sustainability Coordintaor position to manage environmental and sustainability projects within the community while providing high level expertise and advice to project engineers and construction crews in regard to environment protection and remediation during infrastructure projects.

 Council Solar Initiative